We Are Not Done Yet

 I. The Unfinished Revolution

 We think we’re so modern.
-Yet every debate about equality today—the pay gap, childcare, who gets to speak and be heard—was already being fought centuries ago by revolutionary minds who dared to imagine something radically simple: that freedom isn’t freedom unless it’s for everyone.
+We’ve moved past this.
+But every equality debate today pay, childcare, who gets heard, was already being fought centuries ago by revolutionary minds who dared to imagine something radically simple: that freedom isn’t freedom unless it’s for everyone.

 “If absolute sovereignty be not necessary in a state, how comes it to be so in a family?”